top of page

 Introduction: The Road Ahead in 2026

-Thinking about buying or selling a home in the Spokane market but unsure what the near future holds?
-With the local market shifting gears after several years of momentum, now is the time to understand what’s coming.
-In this blog you’ll learn how inventory, prices, interest rates and market‑pace are expected to evolve in the Spokane area and how that impacts your next move.
-As a Spokane real estate agent, I’ve helped buyers and sellers navigate changing markets — which is why I put together this local housing forecast for 2026.
+Are you considering buying or selling a home in the Spokane market?
+If so, you might be wondering what the near future holds.
+The local market is shifting after several years of momentum.
+Now is the time to understand what’s coming.
+In this blog, you’ll learn how inventory, prices, interest rates, and market pace are expected to evolve in the Spokane area.
+This information will help you make informed decisions about your next move.
+As a Spokane real estate agent, I’ve guided many buyers and sellers through changing markets.
+That’s why I created this local housing forecast for 2026.
+The following market stats are based on Spokane County as a whole, as this provides a better, wider view of our local area.

 Table of Contents